pFransozi/programming/project-architecture-principles-design-patterns-.NET6-cs/README.md

 * view: it is to present a model to a user
 * controller: it is the key component of MVC.
 It plays the coordinator role between a request from a user to its response.
 The code of a controller should remain minimal and should not include complex logic or manipulation.
 The controller's primary responsibility is to handle a request and dispatch a response. **It is an HTTP bridge**

-## Anatomy of ASP.NET Core Web APIs
+## Section 5: Anatomy of ASP.NET Core Web APIs

 To generate a new web api use the command dotnet new webapi